 Let’s look at the notes of the C major scale, indicated on the circle of fifths:

-The circle around C is bolder than the others to indicate that we are looking at a C major scale rather than, say, a D dorian scale (which consists of the same notes in a different order.)
+The circle around C is bolder than the others to indicate that we are looking at a C major scale rather than, say, a D Dorian scale (which consists of the same notes with a different root.)

 Notice how the notes lie together along one stretch of the circle.
 That’s because if you start on a low F and ascend a perfect fifth six times, the notes you hit are exactly the notes of a C major scale: